Schizoaffective Disorder Bipolar Type

 - Social Skills Training: This intervention focuses on improving interpersonal and communication skills, enhancing social interactions, and increasing overall social functioning.

-- Supported Employment/Education: Programs that provide support in finding and maintaining employment or educational opportunities can help individuals enhance their vocational skills and regain independence.
+- Supported Employment/Education: Programs that support finding and maintaining employment or educational opportunities can help individuals enhance their vocational skills and regain independence.

 - Peer Support Groups: Participation in support groups can offer individuals a sense of community, encouragement, and shared experiences, reducing feelings of isolation.